What is the Southborough Community Choice Program?

 What will change with this program?

-You will see two changes as a result of participating in the Southborough Community Power Choice program:
+You will see two changes as a result of participating in the program:

-- On the Supplier Services portion of your National Grid electric bill, you will see the program supplier listed instead of Basic Service.
+- On the Supplier Services portion of your National Grid electric bill, you will see Public Power listed instead of Basic Service.

-- The rate that you are charged for supplier services will change from the Basic Service rate to the rate that Southborough has negotiated with the selected supplier.
+- The rate that you are charged for supplier services will change from National Grid’s Basic Service rate to the program rate.

 Otherwise, everything else will remain the same.
 You will continue to receive your bill from National Grid, you will continue to pay National Grid, and you will continue to call National Grid when your power goes out.